deltachat/deltachat-core-rust/CONTRIBUTING.md

    CI runs the tests and checks code formatting.

-   While it is running, self-review your PR to make sure all the changes you expect are there and there are no accidentally commited unrelated changes and files.
+   While it is running, self-review your PR to make sure all the changes you expect are there and there are no accidentally committed unrelated changes and files.

    Push the necessary fixup commits or force-push to your branch if needed.